 Document expiry may be required to comply with Data Protection regulations as well as by national laws.

-EU Data Protection laws prevent the export of personal data (particularly if it is sensitive) – see https://ico.org.uk/for-organisations/guide-to-data-protection/principle-8-international/ as an example of current regulation and guidance.
+EU Data Protection laws prevent the export of personal data (particularly if it is sensitive) – see The eighth data protection principle and international data transfers as an example of current regulation and guidance.
 Problems may occur with laptop and BYOD device users who, perhaps unwittingly, take out of the EU personal data and fail to provide adequate security to protect it.
 This can be automatically achieved by setting the access controls geographic regions to the permitted regions.
 Then, when the user tries to open the document in an unauthorised location, it will behave as if it has expired and not be available.
 But once they are in an approved region the file(s) will become available again without any further action.
 This approach can simplify the requirements for achieving adequate data protection in unauthorized countries and prevent data leakage from BYOD devices being given away or swapped.

 There are also occasions when a corporate body does not want documents to be available in specific locations, or want to restrict use to specific locations.
 This may be to do with healthcare or safety compliance rules, or where the use of cryptography is forbidden by local law.
 In either case, causing documents to ‘expire’ when accessed from the wrong location will achieve that purpose.